JoshFloorGuy/webchat-for-obs/README.md

 * Added option to delete messages on a full queue or not
 * Moved queue length to constants.json
 * Made initial connection or chat clear messages temporary
+* Cannot read other channels' chat streams anymore
 * Edited README

 ## Current Functionality
-* Connects to chatrooms as you
-* Creates a customizable HTML feed of a twitch chat
+* Connects to your chat room to create a customizable HTML feed of your twitch chat
 * Correctly displays name displayed in chat
 * Shows badges and emotes